antmbraun/antological/content/blog/software/automating-gatsby-blog-post-creation-with-python/automating-gatsby-blog-post-creation-with-python.md

 Other things I want to automate for this blog:
 - Meta description, meta image, and post title creation using generative AI
 - Crossposting to Reddit and X
+- Retroactive tagging.
+Say I create a new tag for a new post.
+AI could check all existing posts to see if any of them should also be tagged with this new tag.